bsurc/docs/docs/software/alphafold.md

 4. Check the Output

-    After the job is finished, you can find the results in new directory called "query"--(the directory will have the same name as the input fasta).
+    After the job is finished, you can find the results in new directory called "query"—(the directory will have the same name as the input fasta).
     More information about the output can be found in the [AlphaFold README](https://github.com/google-deepmind/alphafold?tab=readme-ov-file#alphafold-output){:target="_blank"}.
     Below is the highest confidence predicted structure (ranked_0.pdb) rendered